Azerbaijani folk music: Percussion instruments

 Apart from percussion instruments, there is also this musical gemstone known as Gaval Dash.
 It makes a tambourine-like sound when it is hit at different points.
 Among the stone books there are a big flat stone formed out of 3 supports.
 Suffice it to touch the object with a small stone, musical sounds come from it.
 The Gaval Dash has been formed due to the combination of unique climate, oil, and gas which can be found in the region of Azerbaijan.
 The Gaval Dash can only be found in Gobustan, Azerbaijan.

 Forms of folk music

 The earliest vernacular children's songs in Europe are lullabies from the later medieval period.
 From soon after we have records of short children's rhyming songs, but most nursery rhymes were not written down until the 18th century.
 The first, and possibly the most important collection to focus in this area was, Asaf Zeynally's children's suite and Ganbar Huseynli's Jujalarim.
 Children's songs, unlike folk songs, have remained part of a living and continuous tradition, for although added to from other sources and affected by written versions, most adults pass on songs they learned from oral sources as children.

-War songs

-In Azerbaijan songs about military and naval subjects were a major part of the output of ballad writers from the 18th century onwards, including one of the earliest Azerbaijani ballads ‘The Black Sea was storming’, which deals with the events of the Battle of Sarikamish in 1914.
-The conflicts between Azerbaijan and Armenia in the later 20th and early 19th centuries produced a number of ballads describing events, particularly conflicts like those of the Battle of Aghdam.
-Output became a flood during the Revolutionary and first Nagorno-Karabakh War, seeing numerous patriotic war songs, like "Cənab Leytenant" (Mister Lieutenant).